Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

     print("%", b1);       // (8D) => true
 ```

+In general a cast(bool) of a variable will be false if it's value is zero, null or empty.
+A cast(bool) of a variable will be true if it contains a real value.
+This is called the _truthiness_ of a value.
+This is very useful in branching and looping conditions, see § 14 and § 15.

 ### 6.2.6 Complex expressions and precedence
 Arbitrarily complex expressions can be formed with boolean and other operators, which can quickly become unreadable.
 The same [precedence rules as in C](https://www.tutorialspoint.com/cprogramming/c_operators_precedence.htm) are followed, but you can override these by using parentheses to make the expression more readable, as the code in line (7) shows.